kapilkumar-git/TroubleshootAPIGatewayHttpErrors/README.md

 https://us-east-1.console.aws.amazon.com/systems-manager/documents/AWSSupport-TroubleshootAPIGatewayHttpErrors/description?region=us-east-1

 **Disclaimer:**
+This is the code I created while I was working in AWS, for the automation document (mentinoed above).
-The code has been altered a bit after I
+The code has been altered a bit after I left AWS (mostly it's the same, just breaking into modules, added a class for Error Pattern)